 Toowong is located close to a larger shopping centre and cinema complex at Indooroopilly, which also has its own train link.

-The predominant age group in Toowong is 25-35 years and households in Toowong are primarily childless couples who are likely to be repaying between $1800 and $2400 per month on mortgage repayments.
+The predominant age group in Toowong is 25-35 years and households are primarily childless couples who are likely to be repaying between $1800 and $2400 per month on mortgage repayments.

-In short, a tremendously attractive suburb both for owner occupiers and property investors.
+In short, this is a tremendously attractive suburb both for owner-occupiers and property investors, although asset selection is paramount.